-A floating IP address is an additional IP address that you can attach to one of your servers in a particular datacenter, and that you can also instantly switch between other servers at that same datacenter.
+A floating IP address is an additional IP address that you can attach to one of your servers in a particular data center.
+The major benefit of these as a hosting/care provider is that you can also instantly switch floating IP addresses to a different server in the same data center.

-In this article, we’ll look at how to use them with your GridPane servers and a handful of scenarios where they may make sense for you.
+In this article, we’ll look at how to use them with your GridPane servers and a handful of scenarios where they can be implemented.

 Floating IPs and Your GridPane Servers

 By default, all of your servers come with an IP address that should be static (meaning that it will never change).
-This default static IP (NOT the floating IP), is the one that will be used inside your GridPane account.
+This default static IP (NOT the floating IP) is the one that will be used inside your GridPane account and the one that you will see next to your server and the sites that live on it.

 Floating IPs are only for your websites

-- Floating IP Address: Website DNS records point here and this is what Search Engines and DNS lookups see as the site’s IP (if not proxied).
+- Floating IP Address: Website DNS records point here and this is what Search Engines and DNS lookups see as the site’s IP (if not proxied through a service like Cloudflare).

 - Static, Default IP Address: The IP that GridPane uses to manage your server.

-Below we’ll look at 4 different use cases where a floating IP could come in handy:
+Below we’ll look at four different use cases where a floating IP could come in handy:

 - Scaling up/migrating with no downtime or DNS changes